 May I Bring Baby to My Appointment?

 Many mothers want to leave their baby in good hands and take a break.
 However, some moms prefer to bring their newborn with them.
 Ask your therapist if newborns are welcome.
 Some therapists support the little visitor.
-Newborns usually sleep a lot and an experienced therapist will adjust the routine to Baby, if needed (breastfeeding, etc.).
+Newborns usually sleep a lot and an experienced therapist will adjust the routine to the baby if needed (breastfeeding, etc.).
 Extra time may be necessary if bringing the little one, so get approval in advance.

 Aromatherapy during a Postpartum Massage

 Holistic treatment with aromatherapy can be an effective therapy for postpartum moms.
 Essential oils are pure extractions from plants and can assist with relaxation, hormone balance, cleansing, and treatment of anxiety or depression.
 Most high-quality oils are safe and non-allergenic after pregnancy, but let your therapist know if you are nursing.
 Most aromatherapy can be diffused into the air, added to lotion or applied topically.
 Inquire about the therapist’s expertise in this area and if there is an additional charge.

 Include Postpartum Massage in Your After Pregnancy Care